 I first became interested in homeopathy as a 20 year old university student and found the subject fascinating.
 Then I saw the power of homeopathy to support my children through childhood health problems and also to address some longer standing health issues of my own.
 I was hooked and decided to train as a homeopath.

 I love my work and feel privileged to be able to listen to people’s life stories and challenges and work with them to help them find their own path towards health.

-I qualified as a homeopath in 2001 after 4 years' training at the South East College of Homeopathy and I have been running my practice from Forest Row ever since.
+I qualified as a homeopath after 4 years' training at the South East College of Homeopathy and I have been running my practice from Forest Row ever since.

 I am also trained as a homeopathic supervisor and offer supervision to other homeopaths and student homeopaths.

 I am registered with the Society of Homeopaths (RSHom).

 Prior to training as a homeopath, I worked as a Systems Analyst, designing computer systems to meet users’ requirements.
 This role has more in common with being a therapist than you might at first imagine and developed my skills as a good listener and a problem solver, working alongside people to help them meet their goals.

 I am also a mother and grandmother and enjoy engaging with my younger patients, whilst understanding the challenges of parenthood.

 In my homeopathy practice, I am committed to maintaining high standards and keeping up to date with the latest developments and to this end I participate in further training, peer support and supervision.

 Outside homeopathy, my other passions are spending time outdoors, growing my own vegetables, then cooking and eating them, walking, jogging (slowly!), swimming and also family time with my husband, daughters and grandsons.